locaal-ai/obs-polyglot/README.md

 Roadmap:
 - Translation directly on OBS text sources, e.g. with a filter
+- Translation of live stream or recording captions

 Check out our other plugins:
 - [Background Removal](https://github.com/royshil/obs-backgroundremoval) removes background from webcam without a green screen.